Henry McMaster: COVID-19 pandemic

 On July 15, McMaster said in an address that South Carolina schools should give parents the option to send students to in-person classes in September 2020.
 He instructed Superintendent of Education Molly Spearman to reject any school's reopening plan if it did not allow in-person learning.
 Groups such as the Palmetto State Teachers Association, the S.C.
 Education Association, and SC for Ed criticized McMaster's order, saying that it "would needlessly jeopardize the health and safety of our state's 800,000 students and more than 50,000 teachers."
 Several school districts, including Greenville County School District, the state's largest, denounced the order.
 Spearman, a Republican elected independently of McMaster, also disapproved of his order.

 On July 29, McMaster signed an executive order requiring face masks for employees and patrons in all South Carolina restaurants and bars and prohibiting any restaurant from operating at more than 50% capacity, seating tables less than six feet apart, or allowing people to congregate at a bar.
 By October, McMaster lifted most restrictions and unveiled SC CARES Act grants, a $65 million program aimed at helping small businesses and minority-owned businesses affected by COVID-19.

 On December 22, the governor's office announced that McMaster and wife had both tested positive for COVID-19.

 In 2021, McMaster said he would block the federal government from sending people door-to-door to promote vaccinations.
 In September 2021, he criticized federal vaccine requirements, saying, "Biden and the radical Democrats [have] thumbed their noses at the Constitution."
 McMaster pledged to fight Biden "to the gates of hell" over the vaccine requirement.
+In 2025-2026, South Carolina was ground zero for the largest measles outbreak since 2000, the year in which measles were declared eliminated in the United States.
+The outbreak was attributed to low vaccination rates but McMaster did not support revising South Carolina's vaccination exemption policies.